International Foundation Programme

 Continuous assessment for each module is conducted throughout the programme.

-Students who fail only 1 paper will be permitted to take the supplementary exam.
+Students who marginally fail (30-39 marks) for only 1 paper, may be invited to take the supplementary paper.
+However, the final decision lies with UOL.

 Must pass all 4 units.